-The Board meets monthly during the academic year (September-May), with the exception of the month of January.
+The Board meets 4 times throughout the academic year (October, December, February, and April).
 Meetings are held on the second Tuesday of the month, unless otherwise noted, and last for 60 minutes.
 Due to concerns related to COVID-19 and the need for social distancing, GSAB meetings are held via Zoom.

 Faculty: Tenured or tenure-track faculty members with graduate education responsibility from research-based master’s and doctoral programs can serve on the GSAB.
 Faculty with administrative appointments of 50% or greater, or who hold the titles of associate dean or assistant dean are not eligible to serve.

 Staff: Academic and professional staff with graduate education responsibility in research-based master’s and doctoral programs are eligible to serve.